JeffreyYuENL/swupdate-enl/doc/source/sw-description.rst

 The whole description must be contained in the sw-description file itself: using of the #include directive is not allowed by SWUpdate.

-The following example explains the implemented tags:
+The following example explains better the implemented tags:

 ::